-The component 'Other costs' includes other costs as outlined in the 'Expenses' section.
-Additionally, it includes costs that are embedded in the value of investment funds in which the Sub-fund has participated during the reporting period.
-The ongoing charges embedded in the value of investment funds for this Share Class during the reporting period are smaller than 0.01% (2023: <0.01%).
+The component 'Other costs' includes other costs as outlined in the Expenses' section.
+Additionally, it includes costs incorporated in the value of investment funds in which the Fund participated during the reporting period.
+The ongoing charges embedded in the value of investment funds for this Participation Class during the reporting period are smaller than 0.01% (2023: <0.01%).